Call for Papers: 2023 Duke Graduate Conference in Political Theory

-The Department of Political Science at Duke University will host its seventh annual Graduate Conference in Political Theory over Zoom on February 26, 2021.
-Our keynote speaker will be Melissa Lane, the Class of 1943 Professor of Politics at Princeton University and director of the University Center for Human Values.
+The Department of Political Science at Duke University will host its ninth annual Graduate Conference in Political Theory on February 9th and 10th, 2023.
+Our keynote speaker will be Jacob T. Levy of McGill University.
+Accepted participants will be reimbursed for travel and provided with lodging during the conference.

 To apply, please submit a full draft of your paper up to 10,000 words long as a pdf.
 The paper should be formatted for blind review with no identifying information.
 The link to submit is here.
 (A Google account is needed in order to sign-in to the submission form; please email us with any questions.)

 The deadline for submissions is Sunday, December 4, 2022.
 Applicants will be notified of their status by mid-December.
 Accepted conference participants will be required to circulate their final paper by Monday, February 1, 2023.
 If you have any further questions, please email firstname.lastname@example.org.